 Wickenburg Virtual Academy, located on the Wickenburg High School campus, is a unique program for students who find it challenging to succeed in the traditional school setting or who find their lifestyle doesn't fit the traditional school schedule.
-We aim to help our students meet Wickenburg High School’s graduation requirements as well as State requirements for grades 4-8.
-Students work independently but have access to highly qualified teachers.
-With our dedicated teachers and disciplined structure, we help our students achieve their goals.
+We aim to help our students meet the Wickenburg Unified School District's graduation requirements as well as State requirements for grades 4-8.
+Students work independently, following the appropriate pacing calendar for each course.
+All students have access to highly qualified teachers.
+With our dedicated teachers and disciplined structure, we help our students achieve their academic goals.

 Monday – Thursday